romanovichim/TONQuest2/README.md

 ## 🚩 Challenge 2: Chatbot Contract

-🌟 Сompile, test and deploy chatbot smart contract to the test network.
+🎫 Сompile, test and deploy chatbot smart contract to the test network.
+Getting Acquainted with the TON Actor Model

+🌟 The final deliverable will be pipeline for smart contract development.

 💬 Meet other builders working in TON and get help in the [official dev chat](https://t.me/tondev_eng) or [TON learn tg](https://t.me/ton_learn)